VBog/Bg-Bible-References/readme.txt

 If type = 'table', the list is displayed as table, additional parameter 'col' specifies the number of columns (default 1).
 List of links displayed in the table by line.
 A list of references displayed in the container `<div class="bg_refs_list"> ... </div>`.
 Use bg_refs_list class to set the properties of list objects.

+Short code [norefs]...[/norefs] prohibits highlighting the Bible references in the text enclosed with this short code.
+If you want to disable highlight of Bible references in the whole post, create a category or tag  with a label norefs and place a post in this category/tag, or create custom field with name norefs for this post and set it any value.

 == Installation ==

 1. Upload 'bg-biblie-references' directory to the '/wp-content/plugins/' directory.